rdfostrich/article-swj2020-cobra/content/evaluation.md

 #### Query Evaluation

-[](#query-vm), [](#query-dm) and [](#query-vq) show the query evaluation times for COBRA and OSTRICH for respectively VM, DM and VQ.
+[](#query-vm), [](#query-dm) and [](#query-vq) show the query evaluation times for COBRA (after fix-up) and OSTRICH for respectively VM, DM and VQ.
 These figures show that for VM, COBRA is faster than OSTRICH minus a few outliers around the middle version.
 For DM, COBRA is always faster than OSTRICH when querying within the first half of its delta chain.
 For the second half, COBRA becomes slower, and for BEAR-B Daily even becomes slower than OSTRICH.